 - Block your pieces before setting in and after setting in.

 I love finishing because it’s what really makes your handknit look tailored and sharp.

-A great Bluprint class to check out is Seaming Handknits with Chris Bylsma.
+A great Craftsy class to check out is Seaming Handknits with Chris Bylsma.
 This will really help you refine your finishing techniques and you may even be introduced to a few new techniques you haven’t tried before.